docker-training/security-workshop/security-labs/userns/step1.md

+# Step 1 - Daemon and container defaults

 In this step you'll verify that the Docker daemon, and containers, run by default as `root`.
 You will also force a single container to run under a different security context.

 You must perform this step while logged in as the **ubuntu** user.